writing-regexps-2021-22/writing-regexps/backend/interface-spec/README.md

 # Communication Interface Specification v 0.1.0

-***NOTE:*** this document is a preliminary draft of what is going to be a specification.
-Many details are still missing and no examples have been provided yet.
-This is going to be corrected soon.

 ## Common Definitions And Convention
 1. **Backend** is the program that implements processing of regular expressions and provides a software interface to execute these operations on given data and obtain the result of their